nestjs-labs/nestjs-redis/README.md

 ## About The Project

+> This project is forked from [liaoliaots/nestjs-redis](https://github.com/liaoliaots/nestjs-redis).

 ### Features

 - **Both redis & cluster are supported**: You can also specify multiple instances.
 - **Health**: Checks health of **redis & cluster** server.
 - **Rigorously tested**: With 100+ tests and 100% code coverage.
 - **Services**: Retrieves **redis & cluster** clients via `RedisManager`, `ClusterManager`.
+- **Multiple Redis clients**: Support for ioredis only.
+- **Health checks**: Dedicated health check module for Redis monitoring.

 ### Test coverage